anelguel/Gradebook/src/Gradebook/notes/Module8.md

 * You cannot change a `const` value, even from a constructor
 * Like `readonly`, but rules are even more strict.
 For example, if you make a `const int x=3;` later you can't even do `x++` (add to it) because its value never changes.
 * `const` fields are treated like static members (cannot access a static memnber via an object reference, can only reference vai type name) of the class.
 This makes sense because the value never changes.

+### Events
+* Another member that you can add to a class.
+* Events are not commonly used, and are hard to understand, but we'll still cover it.
+* Before we can just into events, we have to understand a new type known as a delegate.